research-software-directory/documentation/docs/adding-software.md

 ## Software information

-In this section you can provide the basic information about the software, namely:
+In this section you can provide the basic information about the software:

 - A URL for the main webpage of the software.
 This link will show up as the "Get started" button on the software page.
 - A URL for source code repository of the software.
 This link will show up as a repository icon on the software page and will be used to harvest information about the software development activity, which will be shown as a graph.
 At the moment we support [github](), [gitlab]() and have limited support for [bitbucket]().